mdn/content/files/en-us/web/api/readablestream/tee/index.md

 two-element array containing the two resulting branches as new {{domxref("ReadableStream")}} instances.

-This is useful for allowing two readers to read a stream simultaneously, perhaps at different speeds.
+This is useful for allowing two readers to read a stream sequentially or simultaneously, perhaps at different speeds.
 You might do this for example in a ServiceWorker if you want to fetch a response from the server and stream it to the browser, but also stream it to the ServiceWorker cache.
 Since a response body cannot be consumed more than once, you'd need two copies to do this.

+A teed stream will backpressure to the speed of the *faster* consumed `ReadableStream`, and unread data is buffered onto the internal buffer of the slower consumed `ReadableStream` without any limit or backpressure.
+If only one branch is consumed, then the entire body will be buffered in memory.
+Therefore, you should not use the build-in `tee()` to read very large streams in parallel at different speeds.
+Instead, search for an implementation that backpressures to the speed of the *slower* consumed branch.

 To cancel the stream you then need to cancel both resulting branches.
 Teeing a stream will generally lock it for the duration, preventing other readers from locking it.